kontext-e/jqassistant-plugins/README.md

 How to install
 ==============
+For now, that's not quite user friendly.
+It will get better if jQA is more stable and the latest version is available at maven repositories.
 * get and install jQAssistant
 * clone this repository
 * build the plugins using gradle wrapper: gradlew jar